scokobro/professional-identity/profIdent-draft1.md

 The journalist was increasingly seen as primarily a company employee like any other.
 And the _shimbun-gaku_ 'newspaper studies' departments established at universities were aimed at providing potential journalists with the requisite knowledge to allow them to gain employment at newspapers on graduation.
 It took until 1929 for a Tokyo Imperial University to establish a 'Newspaper Research Seminar' as part of its literature department.[@Schafer:2012 p40]

-Ono??? was the prime motivator in the establishment of this body, he saw the professional training he sought to offer as a way to push back against the 'degeneration' of the press he perceived in the 1920s, and to raise journalists who would again act as educators of society, ensuring that expert and specialist opinion would be made available to the newspaper's mass audience [@Schafer:2012 p45--5].
+Ono Hideo was the prime motivator in the establishment of this body, he saw the professional training he sought to offer as a way to push back against the 'degeneration' of the press he perceived in the 1920s, and to raise journalists who would again act as educators of society, ensuring that expert and specialist opinion would be made available to the newspaper's mass audience [@Schafer:2012 p45--5].

 It can be seen that discussion of the role of formal journalistic education has not been lacking in Japan; nevertheless, despite what seems to be an acknowledged consensus on the part of educators that such an education would be beneficial (they would say that wouldn't they) few Japanese tertiary institutions offer any sort of practical journalism, probably due to the lack of enthusiasm on the part of potential employers who continue to place little value on specialist knowledge.

 [@Huffman:1997; @Lange:1998]

-### Education of Journalists ###
+## Education of Journalists ##

 Deuze, in his typology of global journalism education approaches, categorises the Japanese system as characterised by